wecodemore/wpstarter/docs/03-WordPress-Integration.md

-### HTTPs behind load-balancers
+### HTTPS behind load-balancers

-When websites are behind load-balancers the server variable `$_SERVER['HTTPS']` is sometimes not set, even if the website is implementing HTTPs, and because WordPress function [`is_ssl()`](https://developer.wordpress.org/reference/functions/is_ssl/) relies on that server variable it returns `false` in that case, with many side effects.
+When websites are behind load-balancers the server variable `$_SERVER['HTTPS']` is sometimes not set, even if the website is implementing HTTPS, and because WordPress function [`is_ssl()`](https://developer.wordpress.org/reference/functions/is_ssl/) relies on that server variable it returns `false` in that case, with many side effects.

 As quite standard practice, in the above situations, load balancers set the server variable `$_SERVER['HTTP_X_FORWARDED_PROTO']` to `'https'` .
 So by looking at that value the result of `is_ssl()` could be forced to `true` by forcing  `$_SERVER['HTTPS']` to `'on'`.